Godot (game engine): Features

-Godot aims to offer a fully integrated game development environment.
-It allows developers to create a game, needing no other tools beyond those used for content creation (visual assets, music, etc.).
-The engine's architecture is built around the concept of a tree of "nodes".
-Nodes are organized inside of "scenes", which are reusable, instanceable, inheritable, and nestable groups of nodes.
+Godot allows video game developers to create both 3D and 2D games using multiple programming languages, such as C++, C# and GDScript.
+It makes use of a hierarchy of nodes to facilitate the development experience.
+Classes can be derived from a node type to create more specialized node types that inherit behavior.
+Nodes are organized inside of "scenes", which are reusable, instantiable, inheritable, and nestable groups of nodes.
+Nodes are connected by signals, which can transmit data objects.
 All game resources, including scripts and graphical assets, are saved as part of the computer's file system (rather than in a database).
 This storage solution is intended to facilitate collaboration between game development teams using software version control systems.

 Supported platforms

 The engine supports deployment to multiple platforms and allows specification of texture compression and resolution settings for each platform.
 The website provides binaries only for the editor platforms, and exporting projects to other platforms is done within the Godot editor.

 The Godot editor, used for creating Godot games, supports the following platforms: